-X-ray audits were carried out at least every six months.
+X-ray audits were carried out every six months.
 This included assessing the quality of the X-ray and also checked that they had been justified and reported on.
 The results of the audits confirmed they were meeting the required standards which reduced the risk of patients being subjected to further unnecessary X-rays.

-Are services effective? (for example, treatment is effective)
+(for example, treatment is effective)